 Langston is a member of the Carolina Middle School Conference.
 Students may also try out for teams at their zoned schools if the sport is not offered at Langston.
-For more detail about sports, visit the Student page of the website.
+For more detail about sports, visit the Athletics page of the website.

 All clubs are parent-led and may vary yearly as parent and student interests change.
 Students will learn more about club opportunities throughout the year.

 All students are required, as part of their Leadership class, to participate in community service activities.
 Sixth graders must complete 10 hours per quarter.
 Seventh graders complete 12 and eighth graders must complete 15 hours per quarter.
 While students discuss community service opportunities in class, they are responsible for making sure they complete these hours outside of school time.
 More information about community service activities can be found on the Leadership teacher’s webpages.

 If there's no cafeteria, what do the students do for lunch?

 Lunchtime at Langston gives students a chance to go outside, eat at picnic tables, and get some fresh air.
 Students either bring lunch from home or order a Take Out Lunch from one of four local vendors.
 Students must bring a lunch on Fridays